Editor’s Note: This article was originally published in June 2017. It was updated in August 2018 to reflect current product recommendations.

 Rimmed Baking Sheets and Wire Racks

-Rimmed aluminum baking sheets, called "sheet pans" in the restaurant industry, are used for a huge number of oven tasks: baking a batch of cookies, crisping up a tray of broccoli, even roasting a whole turkey or chicken.
+Rimmed aluminum baking sheets are not just for baking.
+Also called "sheet pans" in the restaurant industry, they're used for a huge number of oven tasks: baking a batch of cookies, crisping up a tray of broccoli, even roasting a whole turkey or chicken.
 Beyond those functions, sheet pans are endlessly useful—say, for spreading out vegetables or tofu to dry before frying, or for providing a steady, easily grabbable surface on which to place a pie for baking, cooling, or chilling.

 You'll also want to pair your half-sheet pan with a simple wire rack to ensure that your resting meats or cooling cookies get the air circulation they need.